 - Brown the beef in batches.
-Yes it will take a little more time, but if you crowd the pan the beef will not sear, it will steam resulting in gray unattractive lumps of meat.
+Yes it will take a little more time, but if you crowd the pan the beef will not sear, instead it will steam, resulting in gray unattractive lumps of meat.

 - This stew uses not one but two types of alcohol, red wine AND Guinness, each giving the stew a deeper dimension of flavor.